 Our Board of Directors confirms their assumption of the Group as a going concern for the foreseeable future, being a period of not less than 12 months from the date of this report.
-This assumption is based on the liquidity position of the Group, forecast operating results, and the market outlook for the oil service sector as at December 31, 2018.
+This assumption is based on the liquidity position of the Group, forecasted operating results, and the long term market outlook for the oil service sector.
 The Board believes the annual report provides a fair presentation of the Group's assets and debt, financial position and financial performance.